Chrysler LX platform: Future LB Platform

 In June 2018, former FCA CEO, Sergio Marchionne stated that Dodge Challenger and Charger will retain the current LD platform which will be heavily revised for the next generation.
 Many thoughts suggesting the current LD Platform cars would hit the Giorgio platform, however this was later debunked by Marchionne stating that the Giorgio is more suited towards sports oriented European vehicles instead of American muscle cars.

 Upon the merger of Group PSA with FCA, an evolution of Giorgio Architecture was developed while executing platform consolidation now named the STLA large.
 This Architecture already under the WLs and will eventually support KM, EJ, C6X, RU and RV along with all large segment cars for Europe, Maserati and Alfa.
 The Architecture will support multifuel BEV, PHEV, and ICE.
-The replacement in North America will be the LB29 for 2 Door possibly named Challenger and or Daytona, and LB49 4 Door Charger.
+The replacement in North America will be the LB29 for 2 Door Chargers, and LB49 4 Door Charger.